ASNeG/ASNeG.github.io/_posts/2019-04-01-opcuastack-release-3.7.0.md

 ptr->setValueSync(dataValue);
 ```

-The code is a bit shorter, isn't it?
-Unfortunately we haven't documented all new class,
+The code looks a bit shorter.
+Unfortunately, we haven't documented all the new classes,
-but you can find some examples in the related issues [#59](https://github.com/ASNeG/OpcUaStack/issues/59)
+however, you can find some examples in the related issues [#59](https://github.com/ASNeG/OpcUaStack/issues/59)
 and [#65](https://github.com/ASNeG/OpcUaStack/issues/65)

 ### Performance of Information Model

-One of our applications had a trouble with the performance at the starting.
+One of our applications had a problem with the performance at the starting.
 When the
 size of the information model became more than 200 thousand nodes, it was
 starting several minutes.
-It was unacceptable and we refactored the information model.
+It was unacceptable, and we refactored the information model.
 Now the application starts with several seconds.

 See issue [#120](https://github.com/ASNeG/OpcUaStack/pull/120) for more information.

 ### Documentation

-The [OPC UA Stack](projects/opcuastack) is a mature project with a lot of installations
-but has almost no documentation.
+The [OPC UA Stack](projects/opcuastack) is a mature project with many installations but has almost no documentation.
 We're doing our best to fix it.
 In this release
-we have published some tutorials that will be useful for developers without deep
+we have published some tutorials that are useful for developers without deep
 knowledge of OPC UA technology:

  * [Discovery Process](https://opcuastack.readthedocs.io/en/3.7.0/3_development/discovery_process.html)